Iran war pushes Asia to think twice before doubling down on LNG

 Pakistan, which depends on Qatar for nearly all of its LNG, is moving to doubled domestic gas production by the end of April to help fill the void, which will almost certainly lead to long-term demand destruction for seaborne gas.

-“Greater reluctance about infrastructure investments could accelerate gas alternatives, potentially curbing demand growth over five to 10 years,” Jefferies analysts including Emma Schwartz said in a note last week.
+“Greater reluctance about infrastructure investments could accelerate gas alternatives, potentially curbing demand growth over five to 10 years,” Jefferies analysts, including Ms Emma Schwartz, said in a note last week.

 Wealthier Asian economies, with energy systems that are built around LNG, may be more willing to absorb higher costs to keep the fuel in their power mix.